Map Design Competition

 About the Student Competition

 Each student award consists of a cash prize ($500) and a copy of Avenza MAPublisher.
 Student mapmakers in a certificate, diploma, or degree program (bachelor, masters, doctorate) must have produced their entries with student facilities as part of an accredited course.
 Student entries must be verified via the instructor.
-All competition entries will become part of the permanent collection of the U.S. Library of Congress and winning entries will be displayed at a number of national and international professional functions.
-Digital images of winning entries will also be provided (with permission) to educators and teachers as examples of excellent map design for their students.
+Winning entries will be displayed at a number of national and international professional functions and digital images of winning entries will be provided (with permission) to educators and teachers as examples of excellent map design for their students.

 There are NO FEES for student entries.